Why Goats Don't Like Rain

-As shown in the photo on the right, although they don't know why, and it is nothing like the displays of their ancient ancestors, goats still like colorful adornments.
+As shown in the photo above, although they don't know why, and it is nothing like the displays of their ancient ancestors, goats still like colorful adornments.

-And sometimes, when humans aren't watching, it has been revealed that some goats still have the ability to speak... as shown by the secretly recorded video to the right. (viewer warning - the last few seconds of the video gets a little racy - so don't watch it all if you are a sensible person)
+And sometimes, when humans aren't watching, it has been revealed that some goats still have the ability to speak... as shown by this secretly recorded video. (viewer warning - the last few seconds of the video gets a little racy - so don't watch it all if you are a sensible person)

 But the one stamp of Goatropia that all goats instinctively remember, is that they don't like rain.
 It messes up their looks.